robnightingale/vue-example-project/README.md

 ## Diff This Tutorial

 As Vue evolves, so will this tutorial.
-One easy way to stay up-to-date with changes is to fork this project, then copy-and-paste this `README.md` and your forked `README.md` into an online diff tool to see what has changed.
+One easy way to stay up-to-date with changes is to fork this project, then use Github's diff on your `README.md` and this repo to see what's changed.
 You can also follow along with the Release Notes here on Github.
 For easier navigation and reading (especially from a mobile), the Live Demo of this project contains the full tutorial as well.

 mention vscode built in MarkDown support.